SkyAPM/SkyAPM-dotnet/src/SkyApm.Diagnostics.Logging.Serilog/README.md

 configuration
     .WriteTo.SkyApm(services, new JsonFormatter())
 ```
-nore Formatter please see Serilog Docs，or inherit `ITextFormatter`
+more Formatter please see Serilog Docs or inherit `ITextFormatter`